Vladimir Markotic (anthropologist)

 Vladimir Markotic (July 16, 1920 - November 1994) was a Croatian-American anthropologist, archaeologist and cryptozoologist.

 Biography

 Markotic was born in Banja Luka.
 He emigrated to the United States in 1947.
 He obtained his M.A.
-Anthropology from Indiana University (1955) and a PhD in Anthropology from Harvard University (1963).
+Anthropology from Indiana University Bloomington (1955) and a PhD in anthropology from Harvard University (1963).
 He was a research assistant at Indiana University and a teaching assistant for the Institute of East European Studies.
 Markotic was a Fellow of the Peabody Museum of Archaeology and Ethnology at Harvard University and a Fellow of the American Anthropological Association.

-In 1962, he became Assistant Professor of Archaeology at Illinois State University and from 1969 was Associate Professor of Archaeology at University of Calgary.
+In 1962, he became assistant professor of archaeology at Illinois State University and from 1969 was associate professor of archaeology at University of Calgary.
 He retired as Associate Professor Emeritus in 1986.
 He was a specialist in Old World Archaeology and took interest in the ethnology and linguistics pertaining to Bosnia and Croatia.
 Markotic died in Calgary, aged 74.